oguzkaganozt/djangow/README.md

 To run the django development server run from terminal:

     'python manage.py runserver'

-To sync the models to database(django will auto create or alter changes for DB ) run from terminal:
+To create migration scripts for models to database(django will auto create or alter changes for DB ) run from terminal:

+    'python manage.py makemigrations APPNAME'

+To apply the migration scripts to database run from terminal:

     'python manage.py migrate'